wowselim/eventbus-service/README.md

 }
 ```

-Annotate the service verticle as follows:
+Next, we need to annotate the service verticle as follows:
 ```kotlin
 @EventBusService(
     topic = "co.selim.sample.division",